cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

-# How to Do [System|Software] (Security) Research
+# How to do system and software security research?

+## What is system and software security?

+We in system and software security aims to break and protect the assets that leverage hardware and software to provide widely-used services, such as browsers, compilers/interpreters, network protocols, operating systems, hypervisors, trust execution environment, and processors, based on thread models that define who will be trusted or not.

+- A group of people are also interested in sound and electromagnetic waves, leveraging a complete different field of knowledge -- signal processing.
+Their research is likely offensive.
+By definition, I think such research is a branch of system and software security.
+The biggest problem IMO is whether they can gain write primitives besides breaking the confidentiality and availability.

+- Pure cryptography is mathematics.
+Applied cryptography has a small overlap with system and software security -- we apply very basic cryptography as a mechenism to provide confidentiality.

+- System people build systems and consider security as one of the properties their systems should have.
+My gut feeling is that system people is used to taking coarse-grained threat models when considering security compared to security people.
+Additionally, security people also build systems to break and protect assets.

+- Software engeering research is around software development lifecycle (SDLC).
+Similary, they also consider security as one of the properties they want to have in the SDLC.
+We security people emphasize vulnerabilities and exploitations.

+- Privacy preserving computation focuses on the privacy problem during the computation, exchanging, and storage of data.
+It might needs system and software security techniques, but that's it.

+- AI research is about data, models, and computing power.
+AI security aims to break and protect the high-dimensional function of the model.
+Importantly, AI infrastructure security has a overlap with system and software security, such as AI compiler security, GPU virtualization and isolation, and LLM prompt sandbox.

+- Technically, blockchain is about consensus.
+In practice, blockchain has abundant applications in finance, which is impressive.
+Similary, blockchain infrastructure security has a overlap with system and software security, such as smart contract security.

-## Where to find a problem
+## Where are the ideas from?

-Most practical ideas come from our research activities.
+An idea consists of a problem and a solution.

-Usually, we can read and propose a new idea after reading a paper.
-However, there would be a delay.
-First, a research paper would be published two years later than its authors came up with that idea.
-Second, even though some PC members can check all interesting papers submitted to a conference, there is about half a year or one-year delay.
-How can we fill the gap?
-No, we cannot unless we are connecting or collaborating with these scholars.
+First, we can read and propose a new idea after reading a paper.
+However, there will be a delay.
+One the one hand, a research paper is published two years later than its authors came up with that idea.
+One the other hand, even though some PC members can check all interesting papers submitted to a conference, there is about half a year or one-year delay.
+Can we fill the gap?
+No, we cannot unless we are connecting or collaborating with these authors.

-Another source of research ideas is the practical needs of users.
-This source is so inefficient unless we are connecting or collaborating with industry people.
+Ideas can also come from users, which is so inefficient unless we are connecting or collaborating with industry people.

-**Practical ideas come from our research activities, and we should be curious and critical thinkers about everything in our research activities all the time.** To make it more clear, we can put it this way.
-Whenever we study, or find or hear of a thing, we should show our
-interests: What security problems are there?
-What benefits will you gain?
+In practice, the first idea comes from our advisors.
+Later, practical ideas come from our research activities, and we should be curious and critical thinkers about everything in our research activities all the time.
+Whenever we study, or find or hear of a thing, we should show our interests: What security problems are there?
+How to address them?

-Of course, do not forget our connection with the academic and industrial community.

-BTW, check [this
+Check [this
 article](https://medium.com/digital-diplomacy/how-to-look-for-ideas-in-computer-science-research-7a3fa6f4696f)
 to learn the patterns of research and other tips.

-## How to evaluate a problem
+## There are too many ideas and how to decide?

+The security research community has grown a lot.
+More PhD students generate more papers due to cheap resources (computing power, ChatGPT, etc.).
+Rat-race is going on and we have to fast forward our visibility by building our brand.
+In practice, we have to choose a topic where we can do resesarch for four to five years continously.
+Ask our advisors.

-We introduce more principles to evaluate our problems because not all problems are worthy of study.
+In terms of a specific topic, we have to evaluate our ideas because not all of them are worthy of our effort.

-The first question is whether a problem is generic (or important). **We have to check whether this problem has many instances in the real world, such that the real impact is there.**
+Principle 1: choose a good problem

+- think about the problem first instead of having a solution first
+- a new problem is always better
+- the problem is easy to understand and has clear benefits
+- choose a problem with large security impact if the novelty is little

+Principle 2: choose a solvable problem

+- solving a easy problem does not need a paper
+- take reasonable assumptions and come up with several solutions
-The second question is whether a problem is solvable.
-We have to seek help from the computation theory and estimate what the best we can do. **We should carefully take reasonable assumptions and think of several solutions.**
+- know the optimal: consider the computation theory and estimate what the best we can do

-The third question is whether existing solutions have solved the problem already. **We should tell a clear and convincing story.** Please pay attention to how many papers and how many efforts exist.
-You may want to be at the beginning (0-2 papers) or not later than the peak (it depends on the publication wave related to our problems).
+- choose a solution with large security impact if the novelty is little
+- seperate design and implementation

+Principle 3: must read related work to see how far they have gone.
+Please pay attention to how many research papers and industry blogs exist.
+You want to lead the research (there are only 0-2 papers) instead of following others.
+Do not be ignorant and remember your personal experience is biased.

-## How to evaluate our ideas
+## Tips to do research

-Remember that not all ideas can be accepted by top-tier conferences.
-One is the **novelty**, and the other is **superiority**.
-To be novel, we have to do a literature review and distinguish our idea from others’.
-Because of the time budget, we cannot make our idea superior to others in every aspect, and thus we can choose the core metrics.
-The core metrics evolve among the development of the whole community.
-Some technology becomes mature such that some metrics are easier to achieve.
-Such easier metrics are not the core metrics, but that we have to include.
-Consider all techniques we can use to be superior and tell why.

-Besides, it's better to have the following achievements.

-+ Our solutions apply to other scenarios.
-+ Our tools have good usability.

-OK.
-Let us do it!
-We have to be quick, and we are not supposed to make many mistakes.
-Nowadays, the computer science research community is competitive because not only most of the problems are easier to solve but also more and more people join us.
-When reviewers scan a manuscript, they pick up our mistakes and reject the papers that have more.
-Here are some tips from past research activities to evaluate our ideas quickly.

 ### Budge our time

-- **Tell ourselves the DDL is truly two weeks in advance.**
+- Mark the DDL two weeks in advance
-- Always consider what we are doing to be some paragraph in the paper and never do it twice.
-- Think and ask ourselves about what is the fastest way to do this and then do it.
-- Spend 30 seconds more to save us from a 30 mins disaster.
+- Spend 30 seconds more to save us from a 30-minute disaster
-- It is the context switch that wastes a lot of time.
+- Do not do many context switches, which wastes a lot of time
-- Spend less than one day on a project we are not the first author.
+- Spend less than one day on a project we are not the first author
+- Be busy when it is busy and have fun when it is not busy
-- Take holidays every four or five months: e.g., Chinese Spring Festivals, Labor Days, and National Holidays.
+- Take holidays and weekends after submissions

-### Know what we are going to do
+### What we are going to is what we are going to write

-- **Review papers, run their systems, and write the summary (related work)**
+- Review papers, run their systems, and summarize (RW)
-- **Identify challenges and evaluate solutions in theory (challenges, insights, solutions)**
+- Identify challenges and evaluate solutions in theory (challenges, insights, solutions)
-- **Design system and evaluate design choices in theory (background, system design)**
+- Design system and evaluate design choices in theory (system design)
-- **Implement a generic prototype and write evaluation scripts (implementation, evaluation)**
+- [Coding](./2021-09-03-Summary-Research-SE.md) and write evaluation scripts (IMPL, evaluation)
-- **Write our paper in advance and get feedback from others**.
+- Write the paper at the same time and get feedback from others

 ### Set up servers

-- What architectures should you use?
-How many servers do you have?
+- What architectures should we use?
+How many servers do we have?
-- If you are in the `sudo` group?
+- Are we in the `sudo` group?
-- **Save runtime/intermediate data on SSD and save results on HDD.**
+- Save runtime/intermediate data on SSD and save results on HDD.
-- If there is no storage?
-Buy more!
-- If you disabled the hyper-threading?
+- Do we need to disable the hyper-threading?
+- Buy more CPU, RAM, and storge.

-### Write evaluation scripts
+### Do evaluation

-- **All in Docker container.**
+- All in Docker container
-- **Make it parallel.**
+- Make it parallel
-- **Quick results first, middle-long results for writing, then long time evaluation for submission.**
+- Obtain quick results first, middle-long results for writing, then long time evaluation for submission
-- **Diversity first, then quantity.**
+- Go for diversity first, then quantity

-## Some tips about parallel tasks

-- Be busy when it is busy and have fun when it is not busy
-- Create a task, think about the solutions, importantly, think about why our results are not correct
-- Write our task down before we start and close it after we finish it (**I am using Marp (Markdown Slides).**)
 - Do not delete any data if we are sure.
 Just buy more storage!
-- Utilize all hardware resources we have.
-Do not make them have a rest.
+- Do not make the hardware have a rest.

-## How to sell our idea

-### Write a good paper
+## Write a good paper

-- Tell a well-constructed story
+- Tell a well-constructed story (information-flow, the pyramid principle)
 - Conduct reader-centred writing: straightforward and clear
+- Writing process
+    + drafting: everyone is good!
-- Write in unity, support, and coherence
+    + revising: focus, support, coherence
-- Find reviewers who haven't joined your discussion
-- Revise context and sentences, and do editing
+        - a paragraph should have one topic sentence
+        - multiple topic sentences should be logical
+        - support material must be specific
+        - logic should be clear
+    + editing: grammar, word choice, sentence skill
+        + pay attention to a/an/the, single/plural, could/should
+        + choose words for all levels of reviewers
+        + choose a word that has only one meaning
+        + use few metaphors
+        + don't have formal analysis
+    + proofreading: everyone is good!
-- Minimize disadvantages.
+- Minimize disadvantages

-### A detailed analysis at the story level

-1. What we cannot control
-    - How many papers were submitted to a conference and the target acceptance rate.
-    - Which reviewers would revise our paper, and how they know about what we are doing.
-2. What we can control
-    - Importance/Novelty/Superior
+- Our solutions apply to other scenarios
-    - Reasonable techniques and good enough implementation
+- Our tools have good usability
-    - Clear writing
-    - Handle small flaws
-3. Storyline
-    - Importance, limitations of existing work, new theory and new techniques, evaluation
-4. Title: Summary of our work; Be attractive; No details
-5. Abstract: 2-minute storyline; Use hypernyms; No technical details;
-6. Introduction: 10-minute storyline; Show rationals; No concrete details;
-7. Background: Big background; Terminologies; Motivating Example
-8. System, Implementation, and Evaluation: Problems -> Approaches -> Why -> How well
-9. Related work: Introduce related works and Highlight the difference
-10. Discussion: Answer reviewers' questions and hint the future work
-11. Conclusion: Summarize and extract new knowledge

-### Clear writing in the section and paragraph-level
+### Necessity for reader-centred writing

-- Each paragraph has its goal.
-Make sure the topic sentence highlights the goal.
-- Schema of a concept: Concept Name: Definition of concept.
-Example of Concept.
-- A strong argument includes 1) point, 2) theoretical argument (papers), 3)
-factual argument (data).
-    - Be confident but do not overclaim.
-    - Be critical but be not rude.
+- Too many papers submitted but not enough reviewers
-- Schema of the introduction of a section: Description; Importance; Links.

-## Advertise

-- Homepage
-- Twitter
-- Main conference session
-- Poster session
-- Inter/Intra-Group

-## How to solve a problem (WIP)

-In general, we will define a problem as a computation problem in computer science.
-The tools we have are threat models, system primitives, etc. For algorithms, we think about decidability, time, and storage complexity.

-### Classification

-Classification is the first naive and powerful tool we are supposed to use.
-In fact, we use this tool implicitly every day.
-When we are talking about fuzzers, we will split them into black-box, white-box, and grey-box fuzzers.
-If someone asks us what is this, why is this, and how is this, probably the first answer is to ask what categories are of "this".
-If someone asks us what our favourite food is, we may ask: what categories of food we are asking?
+- Too many DDLs so that a reviewer at most up to 1 day (maybe half) to figure out what we did.
+Good-writing paper save reviewer's time.
+Otherwise, he will leave a message "I couldn't figure out the contributions due the bad writting".